 Creation of the Pipeline

 All four PPOS events are part of the Association of Freeskiing Professionals (AFP) competition schedule.
-The PPOS will work in conjunction with AFP on competition judging with Steele Spence serving as head judge for the series.
-The Copper Mountain and Northstar California stops will both be International Ski Federation (FIS) sanctioned NORAM CUP events with athletes earning FIS points.
-Athlete registration for all three PPOS stops will open Thursday, November 8, 2012 at 10 a.m.
+The PPOS will work in conjunction with AFP on competition judging with Mike Atkinson serving as head judge for the series.
+The Copper Mountain stop will also be apart of the International Ski Federation (FIS) sanctioned NORAM CUP events with athletes earning FIS points.
+Athlete registration for the first three PPOS stops will open Tuesday, November 5, 2013 at 10 a.m.
 MST.

 PPOS is a grassroots pipeline for athletes hoping to develop their skills and eventually qualify for top-level competitions such as X Games, Grand Prix and the Olympics.
 In addition to providing an open competition opportunity for athletes, The North Face is also the charter sponsor of U.S. Freeskiing through 2018.
 Some of freeskiing’s top names have competed in The North Face PPOS series, including Gus Kenworthy, David Wise, Nick Goepper, Joss Christensen, Devin Logan, Roz Groenewoud and Maddie Bowman.